InjectiveLabs/injective-ts/.gitbook/querying/querying-api/querying-indexer-transaction.md

 console.log(prepareTxResponse)
 ```

-- get a response for broadcasting a tsx from desktop while using an ethereum wallet extension.
-Use `MsgBroadcasterWithPk` to broadcast a tsx for node app, which can be found in `@injectivelabs/sdk-ts`.
-Check out `@injectivelabs/wallet-ts`'s `MsgBroadcaster` class for more details on broadcasting a tsx
+### Fetch response for broadcasting a transactions from desktop while using an ethereum wallet extension.
+Use `MsgBroadcasterWithPk` to broadcast a transactions for node app, which can be found in `@injectivelabs/sdk-ts`.
+Check out `@injectivelabs/wallet-ts`'s `MsgBroadcaster` class for more details on broadcasting a transactions

 ```ts
 import { Msgs, IndexerGrpcTransactionApi } from '@injectivelabs/sdk-ts'